wecode-ai/RunVSAgent/jetbrains_plugin/EXTENSION_DECOUPLING_SUMMARY.md

 - Created `RooExtensionProvider` implementing the new interface
 - Maintained backward compatibility with existing roo-code functionality

-#### Copilot Extension
-- Created `CopilotExtensionProvider` as an example implementation
-- Implemented `CopilotExtensionConfiguration` for configuration management
-- Demonstrated how to add new extension types

-#### Claude Extension
-- Created `ClaudeExtensionProvider` as another example
-- Implemented `ClaudeExtensionConfiguration` for configuration management
-- Showed extensibility of the new system

 ### 3. User Interface

 #### Extension Selector